aleju/imgaug-doc/source/performance.rst

 **Inputs:**

 * Use large batch sizes whenever possible.
 Many augmenters are significantly faster with these.
-* Large image sizes are usually faster to augment than small ones, when measuring based on mbit/sec.
+* Large image sizes lead to higher throughput based on mbit/sec.
-  In items/sec however, small images are naturally faster due to containing far less data and will be augmented roughly 4-10x as fast as large images.
+  Smaller images lead to lower throughput, but significantly more items/sec (roughly 4-10x more).
+  Use small images whenever possible.
 * For keypoint-based and heatmap-based augmentation, try to increase the number of items per augmented instance.
 E.g. `augment_keypoints()` accepts a list of `KeypointsOnImage` instances, with each such instance representing the keypoints on an image.
 Try to place for each image all